arts-and-media

 The Production Layer vs. the Vision Layer

 AI has thoroughly disrupted the production layer of visual creativity.
 Concept art that once took days can be explored in hours.
 Mood boards materialize from prompts.
 Variations of a design can be generated at a pace that was unimaginable three years ago.
+Storyboards for commercials, key art for film campaigns, and exploratory thumbnails for product launches now flow from a designer's keyboard rather than their hand.
 For art directors, this means the execution bottleneck has been dramatically loosened.

 But art direction was never primarily about execution.
 It is about vision -- understanding a brand's identity so deeply that every visual choice reinforces it, reading cultural currents to know what will resonate with a target audience, and making the hundred small judgment calls that separate a forgettable campaign from an iconic one.
-When an art director decides that a luxury brand's next campaign should use desaturated colors and deliberately imperfect typography to signal authenticity, that decision emerges from years of cultural literacy, market understanding, and aesthetic judgment that no AI possesses.
+When an art director decides that a luxury brand's next campaign should use desaturated colors and deliberately imperfect typography to signal authenticity to a younger audience, that decision emerges from years of cultural literacy, market understanding, and aesthetic judgment that no AI possesses.
+Midjourney can execute the look once the look is chosen.
+It cannot tell you the look is right.

 A Profession Adapting, Not Disappearing